PetrovicArmin/crud_logging_api_laravel/README.md

 * Using UpdateRequest, InsertRequest, and SearchRequest objects per api resource
 * Using indexes and foregin key generation through migrations
 * Logging of api request/response communication for monitoring and optimization
+* Parameter validation and error handling in all of the requests using laravel Validator options

 ## About Laravel